satoshi-ikehata/CNN-PS-ECCV2018/README.md

 # [Sv, Nv, Rv, IDv, Szv] = dio.prep_data_2d_from_images_test(dirlist, 1, w, 10, index = range(20, 96)) # for bearPNG
 ```

-- normal.txt (ground truth surface normals) in harvestPNG is fliped upside down.
+- normal.txt (ground truth surface normals) in harvestPNG is flipped upside down.
 To get the proper result, uncomment this line in mymodule/deeplearning_IO.py.

 ```
-# nml = np.flipud(nml) # Uncomment when test on Harvest, the surface noraml needs to be fliped upside down
+# nml = np.flipud(nml) # Uncomment when test on Harvest, the surface noraml needs to be flipped upside down
 ```

 ### Running the training